 - 1. The Graduate Honor Code applies to this exam.
-In particular, you are not allowed to consult any sources other than your textbook, the slides on the course web page, your own class notes, and the instructor.
+In particular, you are not allowed to consult any sources other than your textbook, the slides on the course web page, your own class notes, the solutions to homeworks and the midterm examination, and the instructor.
 Do not use a search engine. - 2.
-You may consult the textbook, your notes, the course web site, or solutions to earlier homework assignments to solve the problems in the examination.
-Of course, I am available to answer your questions. - 3.
 Describe your algorithms as clearly as possible.
 The style used in the book is fine, as long as your description is not ambiguous.
 Explain your algorithm in words.
 A step-wise description is fine.
-However, if you submit detailed code or pseudo-code without an explanation, we will not grade your solutions. - 4.
+However, if you submit detailed code or pseudo-code without an explanation, we will not grade your solutions. - 3.
 For every algorithm you describe, prove its correctness, and state and prove the running time of the algorithm.
 I am looking for clear descriptions of algorithms and for the most efficient algorithms and analysis that you can come up with.
 Except for one problem, I am not specifying the desired running time for each algorithm.
-I will give partial credit to non-optimal algorithms, as long as they are correct. - 5.
+I will give partial credit to non-optimal algorithms, as long as they are correct. - 4.
+You must also provide a clear proof that your solution is correct (or a counter-example, where applicable).
+Type out all the statements you need to complete your proof.
+You must convince me that you can write out the complete proof.
+You will lose points if you work out some details of the proof in your head but do not type them out in your solution. - 5.
 If you prove that a problem is \mathcal{NP} -Complete, remember to state the size of the certificate, how long it takes to check that the certificate is correct, and what the running time of the transformation is.
 All you need to show is that the transformation can be performed in polynomial time.
 Your transformation need not be the most efficient possible. - 6.
 Do not make any assumptions not stated in the problem.
 If you do make any assumptions, state them clearly, and explain why the assumption does not decrease the generality of your solution. - 7.
-You must also provide a clear proof that your solution is correct (or a counter-example, where applicable).
-Type out all the statements you need to complete your proof.
-You must convince me that you can write out the complete proof.
-You will lose points if you work out some details of the proof in your head but do not type them out in your solution. - 8.
 You must prepare your solutions digitally, i.e., do not hand-write your solutions.
-I prefer that you use LaTeX to prepare your solutions.
+I prefer that you use IaT_EX to prepare your solutions.
 However, I will not penalise you if you use a different system.
-To use LaTeX, you may find it convenient to download the LaTeX source file for this document from the link on the course web site.
+To use IaT_EX , you may find it convenient to download the IaT_EX source file for this document from the link on the course web site.
 At the end of each problem are three commented lines that look like this:

+'''

 % \solution{

 %

-%

-}
+% }

+'''